 I tested Persil Original Scent Liquid on our regular family laundry as well as on pre-stained muslin squares.
 The squares were stained with ketchup, cooking oil, mud, and grass and allowed to dry.
 I tossed them into the regular laundry to assess Persil's stain removing ability in hot, warm, and cold water cycles.

 The laundry came out feeling clean and smelling fresh but not overly perfumed.
 The stained muslin squares came out clean with the exception of those done in the cold water washes.
 I then used a bit of the liquid detergent to pretreat the lingering stains.
 I worked just a bit of the liquid Persil into the fabrics with my fingers and allowed the squares to sit for 15 minutes before washing again in cold water.
 This time, the stains were removed.

 Persil clearly offers the enzymes and cleaning ingredients needed to remove tough stains and body soil.
 I highly recommended that Persil find a spot on your laundry shelf.

 The Henkel and Persil Story

 Laundry and home care products are the cornerstone of Henkel’s success.
 In 1876, Fritz Henkel founded the company Henkel & Cie in Aachen, Germany.
 The company’s first product was a laundry detergent based on sodium silicate, named "Universal-Waschmittel" (universal detergent).
-Persil powdered detergent was introduced in Europe in 1907.
-Persil was the first to phosphate free detergent in Europe in 1986 with a liquid formula following in 1987, a concentrated powder (megaperls) in 1994 and finally single dose capsules around 2012.
+Persil powdered detergent was introduced in Europe in 1907 and the company was the first to offer phosphate-free detergent in Europe in 1986.
+A liquid formula followed in 1987, a concentrated powder (megaperls) in 1994, and finally, single dose capsules were introduced around 2012.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.